open-telemetry/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

   - Default: `AGGREGATION_TEMPORALITY_CUMULATIVE`

 - `resource_attributes`: the list of resource attributes to add together with the default resource attributes defined above.
-Each additional resource attributes is defined with a `name` which is looked up in the span's collection of resource attributes.
+Each additional resource attribute is defined with a `name` which is looked up in the span's collection of resource attributes.
 If the `name`d resource attribute is missing in the span, the optional provided `default` is used.
 If no `default` is provided, this resource attribute will be **omitted** from the metric.

-  `service.name` will be automatically added as resource attribute to all the generated metrics.
+  `service.name` will be automatically added as a resource attribute to all the generated metrics.

-- `resource_attributes_cache_size`:the max items number of `resouce_key_to_dimensions_cache`.
+- `resource_attributes_cache_size`: the max number of items in the `resouce_key_to_dimensions_cache`.
 If not provided, will use default value size `1000`.
 ## Examples

 The following is a simple example usage of the spanmetrics processor.